 Traditional problem-solving can take weeks of interviews and workshops before a single insight emerges.
-With AI-empowered diagnosis, practitioners can surface data-driven insights within hours, then validate them with stakeholders — reversing the traditional sequence and dramatically accelerating time to action.
+With AI-empowered diagnosis, practitioners can surface data-driven insights within hours, then validate those insights with stakeholders — dramatically accelerating time to action.

-The lessons that follow walk through each step of this process in detail, with practical examples drawn from the Metro Cable case study.
+The lessons that follow walk through each part of this process in detail, with practical examples based on a fictional case study involving Metro Cable..

 Diagnosis Overview

 The diagnostic process is a 6-step iterative cycle.
 Unlike traditional linear methodologies, these steps are revisited as new data emerges and hypotheses are tested.
-Each iteration refines the understanding of the problem space and moves closer to actionable, evidence-based opportunities.
+Each iteration refines the understanding of the problem and moves practitioners closer to actionable, evidence-based opportunities.

 The 6-Step Iterative Process